upadhb/bookstore-backend/README.md

 # bookstore-backend

-backend written Java EE for managing books for a bookstore
+backend written in Java EE for managing books for a bookstore